New York City is one of the most popular tourist destinations in the world

 Are you thinking about traveling to the USA?
 Also check out Spend Life Traveling’s other articles about the USA.
 And if you are looking for a short trip or weekend getaway from New York City then I highly recommend visiting Boston.

 This article about things to do in New York on a budget contains affiliate links.
-When you make a purchase using this link it helps support Spend Life Traveling so that we can continue publishing travel content for you.
+When you make a purchase using these links it helps support Spend Life Traveling.
+This way we can continue publishing travel content for you.
 Thanks!